 3. Describe your style?

 This is always a difficult one, the best way is to look at my gallery.
-But if I had to sum myself up, I would call myself a ‘Reportage and Bespoke Fine Art Wedding Photographer’.
-The reportage is what is described above, the bespoke, fine art is the more creative images you capture as part of the day.
+But if I had to sum myself up, I would call myself a ‘Documentary and reportage wedding photographer with a bespoke fine art style’.
+The reportage and documentary is at the core of my work, the bespoke, fine art is the more creative images you capture as part of the day.
 I love the balance between the two.
 They combine to give a unique feel to the images form the day.

 4. What are your tips for choosing a wedding photographer?

 There are two things that always jump out when I am asked this question.

 a.
 You have to like their work.
 It sounds obvious.
 But it is so important to find a shooting style and editing style that works for you.
 Wedding images will always be with you.
 If you don’t like the photographers approach to capturing the day there is very little you can do after the event.
 If a photographer has a distinct style, that is the way they will work.
 That style has to match with the vision you have for your day.

 b.
 You have to feel comfortable with the photographer.
 Yet again this seems so obvious, but it is really important to get to know your wedding photographer before the big day.
 Meet for a coffee to discuss your what you are after and to talk through the photographers approach.
 Most people will be able decide whether the person is right or not.
 Distance is not a problem either.
 A Skype meet up can be a great way of gauging whether the photographer is a ‘click yay’ or a ‘click nay’.

 5. This is all great, but you can’t just spend your time photographing weddings, there must be other things that interest you?